ATLFlight/ATLFlightDocs/GettingStarted.md

 #### If you don't have root access

-**NOTE:** If you do not have root access on yout machine you can run the installers without sudo and take the default install path and update the environment variables accordingly.
+**NOTE:** If you do not have root access on your machine, you can run the installers without sudo and take the default install path and update the environment variables accordingly.

 ```
 sh ./qualcomm_hexagon_sdk_2_0_eval.bin